theHostileNegotiator/KWBandage/PatchNotes.md

 1. When aircraft with Harpoints would dock to reload, sound would not play
 	* Added sound effects to reload
 #### Composite Armor and Tiberium Field Suits
-1. When Missile Squad is upgraded, the extra 50% damage against GUN is removed
+1. When Missile Squad is upgraded, the extra 50% vulnerability from GUN damage is removed
-	* Increased GUN damage by 50% for upgrades
+	* Increased GUN damage vulnerability by 50% for upgrades
 #### Power Pack
 1. GDI and ZOCOM upgrades are not shared, despite same cost and upgrade time
 	* Removed ZOCOM variant and will use GDI instead so upgrade is shared between factions.